Meet the team behind INDEX: Design to Improve Life®

 m: +45 30 74 71 25

-Prior to working for INDEX: Design to Improve Life®, Simone was involved in the establishment of the first DANSIC (Danish Social Innovation Club) Conference in 2012, handling the panel of ‘Welfare in Change’.
-She holds a Master’s Degree in Psychology and Business Administration from Copenhagen Business School and did her thesis on discursive constructions of the design concept in the municipal context.
+Prior to working for INDEX, Simone was involved in the establishment of the first DANSIC (Danish Social Innovation Club) Conference in 2012, handling the panel of ‘Welfare in Change’.
+She holds a Master’s Degree in Psychology and Business Administration from Copenhagen Business School specializing in ideation and management in the creative industry.

 m: +45 26 18 76 41